bernie-skipole/acremscope-db/docs/index.md

 crontab -e

-5-59/15 * * * * /usr/bin/python3 /opt/dbmaintenance/copybackups.py >/dev/null 2>&1
+30 14 * * 6 /usr/bin/python3 /opt/dbmaintenance/copybackups.py >/dev/null 2>&1

-Which will run the script every 15 minutes with a 5 minute offset, this script copies the backup file from /opt/dbmaintenance, sets a timestamp in its name, and stores it into /home/bernard/backups ready to be served by a password protected web service.
+Which will run the script at 2:30 afternoon every saturday, this script copies the backup file from /opt/dbmaintenance, sets a timestamp in its name, and stores it into /home/bernard/backups.

+And set the following (note bernard crontab)

+crontab -u bernard -e

+30 15 * * 6 /bin/bash /home/bernard/acremscope-db/sendbackups.sh >/dev/null 2>&1

+Which will run the script at 3:30 afternoon every saturday, this script copies the backups directory to the acremscope container where the backup files can be made available to be downloaded.

 ## restore from a database backup file